Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

-In this paper, we connect the concepts of symmetry breaking, dualities and entanglement, and come to the remarkable insight that for every Hamiltonian, one can determine an optimal dual Hamiltonian whose ground states exhibit the minimal amount of entanglement.
-More precisely, consider a Hamiltonian with a (generalised) symmetry and with a ground state in a certain phase.
-By a (twisted) gauging of the remaining symmetries, the corresponding dual Hamiltonian will spontaneously break its dual symmetry completely, and the corresponding ground states exhibit the minimal amount of entanglement when compared to all other dual models.
-As all redundancy due to the symmetries is eliminated, those dual ground states have the minimal possible number of variational parameters, and this leads to a large reduction in complexity for their simulation.
-The ground states in the original theory can be obtained by multiplying the optimal ones with duality intertwiners in the form of MPO's \cite{PRXQuantum.4.020357,PRXQuantum.5.010338}, which reintroduces the multiplicities in the entanglement spectra by enlarging the bond dimension.
-The fact that generalised symmetries emerge in a very natural way, even in cases where the original Hamiltonian only exhibits global on-site symmetries, makes a strong case for the computational usefulness of the generalised Landau paradigm.
+In this paper, we connect the above concepts of symmetry breaking, duality, and entanglement, and come to the following insight: for every Hamiltonian, one can determine an optimal dual Hamiltonian whose ground states minimise the amount of entanglement.
+More precisely, consider a Hamiltonian with a (generalised) symmetry and a ground state in a certain phase.
+By a (twisted) gauging of the remaining symmetries, the corresponding dual Hamiltonian will spontaneously break its dual symmetry completely.
+Doing so eliminates the degeneracy imposed by the symmetry on the entanglement spectrum, minimising the entanglement compared to all other dual ground states.
+Additionally, a completely broken symmetry means all variational parameters in the ground state are independent, leading to a large reduction in computational complexity.
+The ground states in the original theory can be obtained by multiplying the optimal dual ground states with duality operators in the form of an MPO \cite{PRXQuantum.4.020357,PRXQuantum.5.010338}, which reintroduces the multiplicities in the entanglement spectra and enlarges the bond dimension.
+In the case of twisted gauging, this procedure maps symmetry protected topological phases to trivial symmetry broken ones and vice-versa.